-2. Definition
+Definition

-A Privately Fostered child is a child under 16 (or 18 if Disabled) who is cared for by an adult who is not a parent, grandparent, aunt, uncle, step parent (including civil partnerships), sister or brother, and may be a family friend, or neighbour and where the child is to be cared for in that person's home for 28 days or more.
-The definition does not include a grandparent or great grandparent.
+A privately fostered child is a child under 16 (or 18 if Disabled) who is cared for by an adult who is not a parent, grandparent, aunt, uncle, step parent (including civil partnerships), sister or brother, and may be a family friend, or neighbour and where the child is to be cared for in that person's home for 28 days or more.
+The definition does not include a step-grandparent or great grandparent.

-This arrangement does not have to be continuous; if a child/young person is staying with extended family members, who is not a parent, grandparent, aunt, uncle, stepparent

-(Including civil partnerships), or a family friend or neighbour for example, that adds up to 28 days or longer in any period of time this may then be seen as Private Fostering.
+This arrangement does not have to be continuous; if a child/young person is staying with an extended family member, who is not a parent, grandparent, aunt, uncle, step-parent (including civil partnerships), or a family friend or neighbour for example, that adds up to 28 days or longer in any period of time this may then be seen as Private Fostering.

 A child who is Looked After or placed in any residential home, hospital or school (where they are receiving full-time education) is excluded from the definition.
-In a Private Fostering arrangement, the parent retains Parental Responsibility.
+In a private fostering arrangement, the parent retains Parental Responsibility.

-Children under 16 who spend more than 2 weeks in residence during holiday time in a school, become Privately Fostered children for the purposes of the legislation during that holiday period.
+Children under 16 who spend more than 2 weeks in residence during holiday time in a school, become privately fostered children for the purposes of the legislation during that holiday period.

-2.1 Our responsibilities
+2.Our responsibilities

-The Ecclesbourne School fully recognises its responsibilities regarding Private Fostering by ensuring staff are fully aware on how to identify a child/young person and the circumstances around Private

-Fostering.
-This includes a duty to report any possible arrangement to the local Authority if it is believed the child/young person is possibly living in such an arrangement.
+The Ecclesbourne School fully recognises its responsibilities regarding Private Fostering, ensuring staff are fully aware on how to identify a child/young person and the circumstances around Private Fostering.
+This includes a duty to report any possible arrangement to the Local Authority if it is believed the child/young person is possibly living in such an arrangement.

-This policy should be read in conjunction with "How to Identify a Privately Fostered Child" Appendix A, found at the end of this policy.
+This policy should be read in conjunction with "How to Identify a Privately Fostered Child" Appendix A, found at the end of this policy and more local information/guidance can be found on the Derbyshire County Council website.

-Furthermore, we will follow the procedures as set out by the Derbyshire Safeguarding Children's Board, section 1.6.10:
+Furthermore, we will follow the procedures as set out by the Derby and Derbyshire Safeguarding Children's Partnership, section 1.6.8.

-And provide information to any parent/carer where it is believed the child is in a private fostering arrangement:
+And provide information to any parent/carer where it is believed the child is in a private fostering arrangement.

-2.2 Our duties
+3.Our duties

-Under the Children Act, 1989, the Local Authority has a duty to make sure a Private Fostering arrangement that the child/young person is in provides for their needs and safeguards his/her welfare.
+Under the Children Act, 1989, the Local Authority has a duty to make sure a Private Fostering arrangement that the child/young person is in provides for their needs and safeguards their welfare.

-We will ensure all Staff, Governors and Volunteers in the school are aware of this duty.
+We will ensure all Staff, Governors and Volunteers in the school are aware of this duty through the safeguarding training we deliver.

-If a member of Staff, Governor or Volunteer becomes aware that a child/young person may be living in a Private Foster arrangement it is the responsibility of that person to report the details to the School's Designated Safeguarding Lead (SDL) who will then make further enquiries to try and establish the circumstances.
+If a member of Staff, Governor or Volunteer becomes aware that a child/young person may be living in a Private Foster arrangement it is the responsibility of that person to report the details to the School's Designated Safeguarding Lead (DSL) who will then make further enquiries to try and establish the circumstances.

-The Designated Safeguarding Lead should seek advice from Children's Social Care as to whether the child/young person is in a Privately Fostered arrangement under the regulations.
-The Derbyshire Professionals Advice Line can be contacted on 01629 535353 if the child's current residence/play of stay in this arrangement is in Derbyshire.
-If not, we will make contact with the relevant Local Authority Childrens Services contact and referral point.
+The Designated Safeguarding Lead will seek advice from Children's Social Care as to whether the pupil is in a Privately Fostered arrangement under the regulations.
+The Derbyshire professional advice line can be contacted on 0800 0837744 if the child's current residence/place of stay in this arrangement is in Derbyshire.
+If not we will make contact with the relevant Local Authority Childrens Services contact and referral point

-If upon taking advice, it is confirmed this may be a Private Fostering arrangement in Derbyshire, a referral will be made by the Designated Safeguarding Lead into Call Derbyshire (Starting Point) using the recommended online contact/referral form.
-If there are immediate concerns for the child's welfare and safety, we will treat this as a Child Protection concern and contact Call Derbyshire (Starting Point) on 01629 533190.
+If upon taking advice, it is confirmed this may be a private fostering arrangement in Derbyshire, a referral will be made by the Designated Safeguarding Lead into Call Derbyshire (Starting Point) using the recommended online contact/referral form.
+If there are immediate concerns for the child's welfare and safety, we will treat this as a child protection concern and contact Call Derbyshire (Starting Point) on 01629 533190.

-Essential information for making a referral includes:-
+Essential information for making a referral includes: -